“Paris is always a good idea.” – Audrey Hepburn

 - You will need to include previous Schengen visas from the last three years in previous passports.

 Exceptions for appearing in person

-- You are applying for a short stay Schengen visa
+- are applying for a short-stay visa

 Kids must have both their parents sign their application form.

-Also remember that kids need to have an unabridged birth certificate to leave and return to South Africa.
+Also, remember that kids need to have an unabridged birth certificate to leave and return to South Africa.